Where we’re going

 Israeli UN mission pays tribute to Iranian women on International Women’s Day

-The Israeli mission to the United Nations marked International Women’s Day by spotlighting four Iranian women who have spoken out against the…
+Israel’s UN mission marked International Women’s Day by spotlighting four Iranian women who oppose the Tehran regime, turning the focus toward Iran.

 Mike Wagenheim